Tuesday, 26 February 2013 09:27

 Seeing and hearing just one tundra swan is enough to take your breath away.

-You can see hundreds of tundra swans at Tundra Swan Day.
-The free wildlife viewing event will be held March 10 at three locations in northern Utah.
+You can see hundreds of tundra swans at this year's Tundra Swan Day.
+The free wildlife viewing event will be held March 16 at two locations in northern Utah.

 Imagine seeing and hearing hundreds of them.

 On March 16, the Division of Wildlife Resources will host Utah's annual Tundra Swan Day.
 Admission is free.

 Viewing will take place at two sites: The Farmington Bay Waterfowl Management Area west of Farmington and the Salt Creek WMA west of Corinne.

 The Bear River Migratory Bird Refuge was planning on holding a Tundra Swan Day on March 16 too.
 However, on March 5, personnel at the refuge announced that the event had been canceled because of cuts in the federal budget.

 The Bear River Refuge is managed by the U.S. Fish and Wildlife Service.

 Farmington Bay and Salt Creek